HybridDog/stochastic_texture_sampling_demo/Readme.md

 # TODO

-* Properly add the html file for emscripten
 * Stochastic texture sampling, at first without histogram transformation for simplicity
 * Implement the histogram transformation (see the existing demo for reference)